 Overwhelm is a pernicious state largely caused by the ever-increasing demands on our time and the distractions that exist all around us.
 It creeps up on us and can, in its extreme form, leave us feeling anxious, stressed and exhausted.

-If you’re feeling overwhelmed at work, here are a few strategies you can follow that will reduce the feeling of overwhelm; leaving you calmer, in control and a lot less stressed.
+If you’re feeling overwhelmed at work, here are 6 strategies you can follow that will reduce the feeling of overwhelm; leaving you calmer, in control and a lot less stressed.

 1. Write Everything down to Offload Your Mind